svopper/weatherboard/README.md

 - `server` contains the server that this script is scheduled to fetch an image from periodically, and which renders the actual weather display.
 It takes an OpenWeatherMap API key as a GET parameter, and a "style" parameter to choose what kind of image to return.

 If you want to use this yourself, you need to run the server somewhere, and then script your board to fetch and show that image on a regular schedule.
 I find this easier than running the code on the device itself, since deploying changes can all be done via GitHub Actions.

+## Setup

+To use Azure Application Insights, set env var APPINSIGHTS_INSTRUMENTATIONKEY to your instrumentation key.